-All this progress is fantastic, but it can have an unsettling for some homeowners, making them feel like they too should be making changes to their home.
-But before you jump in take a moment to consider what you are trying to achieve.
-If the abundance of skips is the catalyst to start a job you’ve been putting on the long finger, great, but if it merely makes you feel like you too should be doing something, then stop and ask yourself these questions before you order that skip.
+It’s almost impossible to drive down any road around the city and not spot a house having work done.
+All this progress is fantastic.
+But it can be unsettling for some homeowners, making them feel like they, too, should be making changes to their homes.
+Before jumping into a home renovation project, take a moment to consider what you are trying to achieve.
+If other people on your street getting work done is the catalyst to start a job you’ve been putting on the long finger, great.
+But if it makes you feel like you should be doing something, then stop and ask yourself these six questions before ordering that skip.

 What is my motivation for getting the work done?